thomascellerier/tressed/README.md

 $ pip install tressed
 ```

-Now we can get going!<br/>
+Ok, let's get going!<br/>

-For simple usecases, you can use the default loader and dumper directly:
+For simple use cases, you can use the default loader and dumper directly:
 ```python
 >>> from tressed import load, dump
 >>> from pprint import pprint